klugem/watchdog/README.md

 - workflowValidator.jar - command-line tool that can be used to verify integrity of workflows
 - moduleMaker.jar - provides a graphical user interface for module creation

 All jar files except moduleMaker.jar are available in the _jars/_ subdirectory of the Watchdog installation folder.
-The ModuleCreator is not shipped with Watchdog but can be obtained by running `./helper_scripts/downloadModuleMaker.sh` located in the Watchdog installation directory.
+The ModuleMaker is not shipped with Watchdog but can be obtained by running `./helper_scripts/downloadModuleMaker.sh` located in the Watchdog installation directory.
 See https://github.com/watchdog-wms/moduleMaker/blob/master/README.md for more information.

-More information on how to use these programmes can be found in the manual in section 6.
+More information on how to use these programmes can be found in the [manual](https://klugem.github.io/watchdog/Watchdog-manual.html#JARs) in section 6.

 ### GETTING STARTED